 Volta Grande Gold Project, Altamira, Brazil

-The Volta Grande gold project is an advanced-stage exploration project located near Altamira city in Para State, Brazil.
+The Volta Grande gold project is an advanced-stage exploration project located near Altamira in Para State, Brazil.
 It is fully owned and operated by Canadian company Belo Sun Mining.

 The Brazilian Government granted the construction licence for the project in February 2017.